Mortichar/semi-modify-game-speed/README.md

         * Destroy All Crops button
         * Barf Potion button
         * XP/h button
+        * TimeRemaining
 * Show Ore in Bank -- adds ore counts to mining page rocks.
 * Melvor TimeRemaining script graciously provided by Breindahl & co.
     * Calculates estimated time to completion of your currently selected craft/production skill item, displaying in-menu
+    * Also has a task-done alert, when a production skill completes all items and can't continue, a Task Complete alert will make an audible ding.
 * AutoReplant
     * Automatically harvests and then replants the same crop, buying and using compost as needed, using seeds from your bank.
 Be sure you have enough seeds!
     * Automatically adds Weird Gloop if you have any in the bank as of Melvor v0.14!
 Prioritizes gloop over compost.
 Will not buy gloop